 PHL 210 Introduction to Philosophy

 A critical examination of some of the basic problems of philosophy.
-Among topics discussed are: the nature of reality, of human knowledge, and of moral, esthetic and religious values.
+Topics of discussion include the nature of reality; of human knowledge; and of moral, aesthetic and religious values.

 PHL 220 Formal Logic

 Introduction to the formal study of logical implication.
 Propositional and first-order logic will be treated in detail.
 Additional topics will include alternative logics such as modal and deontic logic and selected topics in metalogic.

 A multicultural and critical study of the metaphysical, epistemological, axiological and logical underpinnings of prominent historical and contemporary philosophies of education.

 A survey of the philosophical tradition of the Western world from the beginnings among the pre-Socratics, through the classic periods of Greece and Rome.